rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 This approach is better as it keeps the internal machinery hidden from users.
 However, it doesn't allow for setting default values for some configuration attributes; all must be set explicitly.
-What if your users want to override the value of multiple attributes?
+What if your users want to override the values of multiple attributes?
 This leads your configuration struct to be overloaded with options, making the `NewConfig` function demand numerous positional arguments.

 This setup isn't user-friendly, as it forces API users to explicitly pass all these options to the `NewConfig` factory.
-Ideally, you'd initialize `config` with some default values, offering users the chance to override them.
-But, Go doesn't support default values for function arguments, which leads us to the functional options pattern.
+Ideally, you'd initialize `config` with some default values, offering users a chance to override them.
+But, Go doesn't support default values for function arguments, which compels us to be creative and come up with different workarounds.
+Functional options pattern is one of them.

 Here's how you can build your API to leverage the pattern: